russell-n/theape/arachneape/plugins/quartermaster.rst

 Oops.
-What happened there?
+What happened there (the ``print`` statement should have created some output above this paragraph)?
 Well, it turns out that now that we are using the full import path, we need to add the full path for ``BasePlugin`` when we do our check or it will fail.

 .. currentmodule:: os